PHOTO GALLERY | 'Transformational project': REACHland project set to start this summer

 A portion of the project funding comes from her department.

-Louwerse noted the importance of community connectors, such as the sidewalk, and how beneficial they are to the people who live there.
+Louwerse noted the importance of community connectors such as the sidewalk and said how beneficial they are to the people who live there.

 “These projects are transformational individually, but they have this multiplier effect across the board,” she said.

-Jessica Gardner, a wheelchair user who lives in the Richland Towers, detailed the struggles she has moving around the community and how REACHland will help.
+Jessica Gardner, a wheelchair user who lives in Richland Towers on Theatre Drive, detailed the struggles she has moving around the community and how REACHland will help.

 “These sidewalks are a game-changer,” she said, adding that they will improve the quality of life for everyone.